rscarson/rustyscript/readme.md

 - import; Get a handle to a JS module from which you can get exported values and functions
 - resolve_path; Resolve a relative path to the current working dir
 - validate; Validate the syntax of a JS expression
+- init_platform; Initialize the V8 platform for multi-threaded applications

 #### Crate features
 The table below lists the available features for this crate.
 Features marked at `Preserves Sandbox: NO` break isolation between loaded JS modules and the host system.